Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Today's top spot goes to the impressive artifact/land duo of the Primal cards, essential for any Instant or Sorcery deck.
 For a reasonable four mana, Primal Amulet reduces the CMC of Instants and Sorceries by one, a great way to cast your game-changers sooner.
 Also, Amulet collects a charge counter whenever you cast an instant or sorcery and transforms into the land Primal Wellspring once it amasses four.

-Today we examined a plethora of potent Ixalan cards, but play for yourself and see which spells you favor!
-Many mighty creatures almost made the cut, and you'll be impressed by how well the archetypes stack with each other to craft fearsome combinations.
+Today we examined a plethora of potent Ixalan cards, but play for yourself to see which spells you favor!
+Many powerful creatures almost made the cut, including some of the best dinosaurs in the game, and you'll be impressed by how well the archetypes stack with each other to craft fearsome combinations.

-In the meantime, vote for your favorite card, and I'll see you at our next MTG review!
+But for now, as eagerly await Wizards of the Coast's next expansion, vote for your favorite card, and I'll see you at our next MTG review!

 © 2017 Jeremy Gill